raphey/bead-counting-with-cv/README.md

 ### To-do

-- Improve cell recognition with better training data
+- Improve cell recognition with better training data.
+- Modify and add documentation to training_data_tools so other people can gather better training data.

 ### File descriptions